Last Updated on November 11, 2022 by Andrew Pirie

 An example of this would be a hurdler who does the occasional 100m to get some speed work.

-On the pro level, there are a few short hurdles that double up.
+While on the pro level, there are a few short hurdles that double up.

 In the 2006 Indoor World Championships in Moscow, he won gold in the 60m hurdles (7.43) and the open 60m (6.54).